Who qualifies for AHF grant funding?

 Applicants are encouraged to contact the AHF Grants Director to discuss their project before moving forward with the application process.
 If the preliminary proposal is approved, the Grants Director will invite the applicant to move forward with the full application process.

-Formal application submission can only be made through applicant’s account in the AHF Online Grant Management system by midnight Central Time.
+Formal application submission may only be made through applicant’s account in the AHF Online Grant Management system.
+Deadline is 11:59 PM Central Time.

-For more information about grants, contact Grants Director Thomas Bryant at (205) 558-3997 or email@example.com.
+For more information about grants, contact Grants Director Graydon Rust at (205) 558-3997 or email@example.com.